nett00n/nett00n/README.md

 I came to the last project with absolutely no documentation, couple of automations on new for me stack (Azure DevOps)

 What I have done on this project:
-- 🏭 Ansible playbook for full deployment of infrastructure created
+- 🏭 Ansible playbook for full deployment of infrastructure
-- ♾️ Release Process for Integration and Delivery created
+- ♾️ Release Process for Integration and Delivery
 - 🚀 Leaded the product to stable release
 - 📃 The documentation for product provides all information needed for any qualified devops to support product, even he has no experience in Azure Devops